rocky-linux/documentation/docs/guides/templates-automation-packer-vsphere.md

 logvol swap --fstype="swap" --size=4092 --name=lv_swap --vgname=vg_root
 ```

-The next section concern the packages that will be installed.
-The best thing to do is to limit the amount of installed packages, which limits the attack surface, especially in a server environment.
+The next section concerns the packages that will be installed.
+A "best practice" is to limit the quantity of installed packages to only those you need, which limits the attack surface, especially in a server environment.

 !!!
 Note
-    I like to limit the actions to be done in the installation process and to deport what I need in the post installation script of packer.
-So I install here the minimum required package.
+    The author likes to limit the actions to be done in the installation process and to defer installing what is need in the post installation script of Packer.
+So, in this case, we install only the minimum required packages.

-The `openssh-clients` package seems to be required for packer to copy its scripts into the vm.
+The `openssh-clients` package seems to be required for Packer to copy its scripts into the vm.

-The `open-vm-tools` is also needed by packer to detect the end of the installation, this explains the addition of the AppStream repository. `perl` and `perl-File-Temp` will also be require by the VMWare Tools during the deployment part: it's a shame because it requires a lot of other dependent packages. `python3` (3.6) will also be required in the future for ansible to work (if you won't use ansible nor python, remove it!).
+The `open-vm-tools` is also needed by Packer to detect the end of the installation, this explains the addition of the AppStream repository. `perl` and `perl-File-Temp` will also be required by VMWare Tools during the deployment part.
+This is a shame because it requires a lot of other dependent packages. `python3` (3.6) will also be required in the future for Ansible to work (if you won't use Ansible nor python, remove it!).

 ```
 %packages --ignoremissing --excludedocs